Residual-PAC Privacy: Automatic Privacy Control Beyond the Gaussian Barrier: Introduction

 \subsection{Related Work}

-\textbf{Privacy Quantification Notions. } Quantitative notions of privacy leakage have been extensively studied across a variety of contexts, leading to mathematically rigorous frameworks for assessing the amount of sensitive information that can be inferred by adversaries.
-Differential privacy (DP) and its variants have become the gold standard for formal privacy guarantees, with the original definitions by Dwork et al.~\cite{dwork2006calibrating,dwork2006differential} formalizing privacy loss through bounds on the distinguishability of outputs under neighboring datasets.
-Variants such as concentrated differential privacy (CDP)~\cite{bun2016concentrated,dwork2016concentrated}, zero-concentrated DP (zCDP)~\cite{bun2018composable}, and R'enyi differential privacy (RDP)~\cite{mironov2017renyi} have further extended this framework by parameterizing privacy loss with different statistical divergences (e.g., R'enyi divergence), thereby enhancing flexibility in privacy accounting, especially for compositions and adaptive mechanisms.
+\textbf{Privacy Quantification Notions. } Differential privacy (DP) and its variants have become the gold standard for formal privacy quantification and guarantees, with the original definitions by Dwork et al.~\cite{dwork2006calibrating,dwork2006differential} formalizing privacy loss through bounds on the distinguishability of outputs under neighboring datasets.
+Variants such as concentrated differential privacy (CDP)~\cite{bun2016concentrated,dwork2016concentrated}, zero-concentrated DP (zCDP)~\cite{bun2018composable}, and R\'enyi differential privacy (RDP)~\cite{mironov2017renyi} have further extended this framework by parameterizing privacy loss with different statistical divergences (e.g., R\'enyi divergence), thereby enhancing flexibility in privacy accounting, especially for compositions and adaptive mechanisms.
+Pufferfish privacy \cite{kifer2014pufferfish,Song2017,pierquin2024renyi,zhang2025differential,zhang2025sliced} generalizes DP by considering secrets that go beyond DP's presence and absence of individual records.
 Information-theoretic measures provide alternative and complementary approaches for quantifying privacy loss.
 For instance, mutual information has been used to analyze privacy leakage in a variety of settings~\cite{chatzikokolakis2010statistical,cuff2016differential}, with $f$-divergence and Fisher information offering finer-grained or context-specific metrics~\cite{xiao2023pac,farokhi2017fisher,hannun2021measuring,guo2022bounding}.
 These frameworks help to bridge the gap between statistical risk and adversarial inference, and are closely connected to privacy-utility trade-offs in mechanism design.
-Maximal leakage, hypothesis testing privacy, and other relaxations further broaden the analytic toolkit for measuring privacy risk.
+Maximal Leakage \cite{issa2019operational}, hypothesis testing interpretations \cite{balle2020hypothesis}, and other relaxations further broaden the analytic toolkit for measuring privacy risk.